Key differences between Japanese and Western animation in style, narrative and visual culture

 Production and number of frames

-Japanese production uses fewer frames per secondfocusing the detail on key scenes to create a strong visual impact.
+Japanese production uses fewer frames per second, focusing detail on key scenes to cause strong visual impact.

-In contrast, Western animation prefers a higher number of frames, which guarantees smoother and more continuous movements.
+On the contrary, Western animation prefers a greater number of frames that guarantee more fluid and continuous movements.

-This technical difference also arises from budgetary limitations in Japan, which fostered innovations in selective animation.
+This technical difference also arises from budgetary constraints in Japan, which encouraged innovations in selective animation.

-Thus, in anime only the essential parts are animated during extensive dialogues, reinforcing the narrative and psychological emotion.
+Thus, in anime only the essential parts are animated during long dialogues, reinforcing the narrative and psychological emotion.

 Narrative and thematic contrasts

-In contrast, Western animation usually prioritizes action, humor, and immediate entertainment, with a faster and more direct narrative pace.
+In contrast, Western animation often prioritizes action, humor, and immediate entertainment, with a faster, more direct narrative pace.

-These differences reflect the distinct cultural views on time and storytelling in both traditions.
+These differences reflect the different cultural views on time and storytelling in both traditions.

 Psychological and philosophical approach to anime

-The anime focuses on introspection and emotional development, addressing themes that invite reflection on existence and identity.
+The anime focuses on introspection and emotional development, dealing with themes that invite reflection on existence and identity.

-It uses deep dialogue and extended scenes to show the characters' inner world, creating an intense connection with the viewer.
+Use deep dialogue and long scenes to show the characters' inner world, creating an intense connection with the viewer.

-This approach opens up space to explore ethical, social, and philosophical dilemmas within complex and mature narratives.
+This approach opens space to explore ethical, social and philosophical dilemmas within complex and mature plots.

-Western animation prioritizes dynamic action and clear narrative that seeks to quickly capture the audience's attention.
+Western animation privileges dynamic action and clear narrative that seeks to quickly capture the public's attention.

-The content is usually geared towards humor, adventure and direct messages, adapting to family and commercial entertainment.
+The contents are usually oriented towards humor, adventure and direct messages, adapting to family and commercial entertainment.

 This approach emphasizes visual impact and speed in conflict resolution, leaving less room for psychological introspection.